Machining Strategist 2016 R1 Features Game-Changing Waveform

 The powerful 3D CAM software contains a number of items of new and enhanced functionality, but Waveform Roughing is the most significant, giving faster material removal rates and longer tool life.

-With demands for ever-shorter lead times and improved quality, the high speed machining (HSM) provided by Machining Strategist is now commonplace in many mold, tool and die shops both in the CAD/CAM office and on the shop-floor, to machine hard materials with increased feed rates.
+With demands for ever-shorter lead times and improved quality, the high speed machining (HSM) provided by Machining Strategist is now commonplace in many mould, tool and die shops both in the CAD/CAM office and on the shop-floor, to machine hard materials with increased feed rates.

 New and enhanced functionality will now be released every six months, with the Waveform Roughing strategy being a major update in Machining Strategist 2016 R1.